Nodulaire/SCA-DPA/README.md

 # Conclusion
 Through this exercise, we were able to implement a successful DPA attack on AES-128.
-Even if the attack has a lot of requirements and needs a lot of work to be effective, we clearly see the possibilities and the threats of sides channel attacks.
+Even if the attack has a lot of requirements and needs a lot of work to be effective, we clearly see the possibilities and threats of side channel attacks.

 In the actual state of art, nothing cheap and effective can be found to avoid